Format a Model

-As you build a model, you can adjust block positions, change block and background color, adjust fonts, and add elements that help to improve model readability.
-These changes can help to organize the model visually and help others understand the model when you share it.
+As you build a model, you can adjust block positions, change block colors, place block names and ports on any side of the block, adjust fonts, and add elements that help to improve model readability.
+These changes can help to organize the model visually and help others understand the model.

-You can make these types of changes to improve model readability:
+You can make these types of changes to your model format:

 Flip or rotate blocks or groups of blocks.
 These adjustments help blocks to fit in the model and connect with other blocks.
 See Flip or Rotate Blocks.